Use models in Model Garden

 Go to Model Garden

-2. Find a supported model that you want to view code samples for and click the Documentation tab.
+2. Find a model that you want to view code samples for and click its Documentation tab.

-3. The page scrolls to the documentation section with sample code embedded in place.
+3. The page scrolls to the documentation section, which contains embedded code samples.

 Create a vision app

-The model cards for applicable computer vision models support creating a vision application.
+The model cards for some computer vision models let you create a vision application.

 1. In the Google Cloud console, go to the Model Garden page.